nrfconnect/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/app_integration.rst

 * :c:macro:`LWM2M_CARRIER_EVENT_FOTA_START`:

   * This event indicates that the modem update has started.
-  * The application must immediately terminate any open TLS sessions.
+  * The application must immediately terminate any open TLS and DTLS sessions.
   * See :ref:`req_appln_limitations`.

 * :c:macro:`LWM2M_CARRIER_EVENT_REBOOT`: